 Most of you probably already know that I’m pretty much a spaz.
 But I know some of you out there will understand my annoyance with this topic… Consider this peeve #563: smooshed frosting.

 Image Source: Pamcakes and Eggs

 You spend hours baking and meticulously decorating your favorite holiday deserts, only to have to pack them up to travel to a foreign kitchen.
 This is fine, except getting them there in a presentable fashion is quite stressful, risky and gosh darn it–a pain in the arse.

 Maybe you have an enormous kitchen and have room for bulky pastry cases.
 Well, I don’t.
 (Don’t get me wrong–these carriers are awesome, I just don’t have room to store them for the other 360 days of the year that they won’t be in use.)

 So, at probably around midnight the night before Thanksgiving, I had a small stroke of brilliance.
 (Or, delirium–you can decide for yourself.)

-Here’s a wonderful case where my hoarding has come in handy! 😀 I have saved the rings from plastic milk jugs for a while now.
-(Really, I’m not that nuts–these have several uses for crafts.)
+Here’s a wonderful case where my hoarding has come in handy–love it when this happens.
+I have saved the rings from plastic milk jugs for a while now.
+Really, I’m not that nuts–these have several uses for crafts.
 I just wash them and stash them in my craft cabinet.